Nicotine marketing: "Harm reduction" advertising

 Some tobacco companies have sponsored ads that claim to discourage teen smoking.
 Such ads are unregulated.
 However, these ads have been shown, in independent studies, to increase the self-reported likelihood that teens will start smoking.
 They also cause adults to see tobacco companies as more responsible and less in need of regulation.
 Unlike promotional ads, tobacco companies do not track the effects of these ads themselves.
 These ads differ from independently produced antismoking ads in that they do not mention the health effects of smoking, and present smoking as exclusively an "adult choice", undesirable "if you're a teen".
 There is more exposure to industry-sponsored "antismoking" ads than to antismoking ads run by public health agencies.

 Tobacco companies have also funded "anti-smoking" groups.
-One such organization, funded by Lorillard, enters into exclusive sponsorship agreements with sports organizations.
+One such organization, funded by Lorillard, entered into exclusive sponsorship agreements with sports organizations.
 This means that no other anti-smoking campaigns are allowed to be involved with the sporting organization.
 Such sponsorships have been criticized by health groups.
+Similarly, Philip Morris launched the 'Unsmoke' campaign which ostensibly acknowledges the dangers of tobacco smoking but otherwise encourages the use of "better alternatives" such as electronic cigarettes and heated tobacco.
+The campaign was criticised by anti-smoking advocacy groups as a mere public relations stunt in an attempt to rehabilitate their public image while at the same time continuing to market their traditional cigarettes and downplaying the possible harmful effects of heated tobacco.